TuQa-Ahmed81/TuQa-Ahmed81/README.md

 ## Hi there 👋

-Iam Tuqa Ahmed , Senior Student at Faculty of Computer Science .
+Iam Tuqa Ahmed , Senior Student at Faculty of Computer Science.
--Expertise in python-flask-preprocessing-ML-DL-NLP

 🔭 I’m currently working on:
 - Building a models , chatbots ,... using Python, FastText, and spaCy (scispaCy).